linkedin/icon-magic/packages/@icon-magic/cli/README.md

--o, --outputPath Path to the output directory where the generated assets are to be written to -t, --type type of icons format to handle, accepted types are svg|png|webp -g, --groupBy [currently the only supported use is for web sprite creation] if to how to group the icons by category
+-o, --outputPath Path to the output directory where the generated assets are to be written to -t, --type type of icons format to handle, accepted types are svg|png|webp -g, --groupBy [currently the only supported use is for web sprite creation] if to how to group the icons by category -d, --debug, when used will output debbugging info to the command-line.

 Refer [@icon-magic/distribute](../distribute/README.md) for more details.